vestrel00/contacts-android/DEV_NOTES.md

 them into a single entry in the Contacts table whilst maintaining the separate entries in the RawContacts table.

-A more common scenario that causes multiple RawContacts per Contact is when two or more Contacts are "linked" (or "merged" for API 23 and below, or "joined" for API 22 and below).
+A more likely scenario that causes multiple RawContacts per Contact is when two or more Contacts are "linked" (or "merged" for API 23 and below, or "joined" for API 22 and below).

 ### Behavior of linking/merging/joining contacts (AggregationExceptions)